Skip to main content

 Correspondent: Walter Francis White (1893–1955) was a Black civil rights activist and writer.
 He began working at the National Association for the Advancement of Colored People (NAACP) in 1918, at its New York City headquarters, as assistant to James Weldon Johnson, the Association's first Black Executive Secretary.
 He investigated lynchings and riots, sometimes passing for White, and he became Executive Secretary in 1930.
 He helped desegregate the armed forces after WWII, and under his leadership the NAACP established its Legal Defense Fund.
 He nominally remained executive secretary until his death in 1955.

-1. For readability, the remainder of the letterhead is not transcribed in the body of the letter but is included in this footnote as unformatted text.
+1. For readability, the remainder of the letterhead is not transcribed at the top of the letter but is included in this footnote as unformatted text.
 The letterhead can be seen in its entirety in the accompanying image of the letter.
 The text of the remainder of the letterhead is as follows: "NATIONAL OFFICERS PRESIDENT MOORFIELD STOREY VICE-PRESIDENTS REV. JOHN HAYNES HOLMES JOHN A. GREGG BISHOP JOHN HURST ARTHUR B. SPINGARN OSWALD GARRISON VILLARD TREASURER J. E. SPINGARN EXECUTIVE OFFICERS JAMES WELDON JOHNSON SECRETARY [on leave] WALTER WHITE ACTING SECRETARY DR. W. E. B. DUBOIS EDITOR OF THE CRISIS ROBERT W. BAGNALL DIRECTOR OF BRANCHES WILLIAM PICKENS FIELD SECRETARY DAISY E. LAMPKIN REGIONAL FIELD SECRETARY HERBERT J. SELIGMANN DIRECTOR OF PUBLICITY BOARD OF DIRECTORS Chairman MARY WHITE OVINGTON New York Baltimore Bishop John Hurst Boston Joseph Prince Loud Charleston, W. Va.
 T. G. Nutter Chicago Jane Addams Clarence Darrow Cleveland Hon.
 Harry E. Davis Detroit Hon.
 Ira W. Jayne Indianapolis F. B. Ransom Los Angeles Dr. J. A. Somerville Memphis R. R. Church New Haven George W. Crawford New Orleans George W. Lucas New York Lillian A. Alexander Rev. Hutchens C. Bishop Dr. W. E. B. DuBois Rev. John Haynes Holmes Florence Kelley Hon.
 Herbert H. Lehman Ella Rush Murray Ella Rush Murray John E. Nail Arthur B. Spingarn J. E. Spingarn Charles H. Studin William English Walling Dr. Louis T. Wright Philadelphia Isadore Martin Richmond Maggie L. Walker Springfield Rev. G. R. Waller Topeka Hon.
 Arthur Capper Washington Nannie H. Burroughs Hon.
 James A. Cobb Prof. George William Cook Charles Edward Russell NATIONAL LEGAL COMMITTEE Chairman Arthur B. Spingarn Chicago Clarence Darrow Cambridge, Mass.
 Felix Frankfurter Charleston, W. Va.
 T. G. Nutter New York James Marshall Herbert K. Stockton Charles H. Studin ENDORSED BY THE NATIONAL INFORMATION BUREAU.
 215 FOURTH AVENUE, NEW YORK [back]

 3. The NAACP, in 1930, commissioned attorney Nathan Margold (1899–1947) to produce a plan for a legal campaign against segregation.
 The resulting Margold Report refuted the doctrine of separate but equal by challenging the inherent inequality of segregation in publicly funded primary and secondary schools.
 This campaign would set the stage for Brown v.
 Board of Education of Topeka (1955). [back]